johnsonj561/Search-and-Classification-With-Natural/readme.md

 ### Training Naive Bayes Model

-Training a model with Natural is as simple as adding documents to classifier and calling the classifier's train method.
+Training a model with Natural is as simple as:
+1. add documents to classifier
+2. call classifier's train method
+3. classify new un-labelled data

 #### Training and Classfying Examaple

+Documents can be added to the classifier as a string or as an array of tokens.
+Documents are added as (doc, label) pairs.

 [classify-text.js]
 ```javascript